1949–50 Anderson Packers season

 The 1949–50 Anderson Packers season was the only season for the Anderson Packers in the National Basketball Association (NBA), as well as their fourth professional season of existence when including the seasons they played in the preceding National Basketball League as the Anderson Duffey Packers sponsorship name involving the Duffey meat packing company they were originally affiliated with called Duffey's Incorporated and their fifth overall season of play when including their only independent season under their original Anderson Chiefs (sometimes expanded out more as the Chief Anderson Meat Packers) name.
 This season was notable for a game they played on November 24, 1949, with the Packers playing a quintuple-overtime game against the Syracuse Nationals (which was an NBA record at the time), though the Packers would lose that game 125–123.
 This game was also notable for the fact that it still holds the record for the most fouls recorded by both teams played in one game with 113 total fouls made, with Anderson having the NBA record of 60 fouls set that night.
 Following the conclusion of this season, they would withdraw their operations from participating in the NBA altogether due in part to pressure against big-market areas like New York, Boston, and Philadelphia voicing their dismay against playing in places like Anderson during the season (though the reason for Anderson's removal despite their semifinal appearance actually related to the poor health of team owner and one-time head coach, Ike Duffey), which led to the Packers, Sheboygan Red Skins, Waterloo Hawks, and the original Denver Nuggets (who would later rebrand themselves as the Denver Frontier Refiners at first) creating the short-lived rivaling National Professional Basketball League as a failed effort to survive beyond the NBA.

+Draft picks

+The Anderson (Duffey) Packers would participate in the 1949 NBL draft, which occurred months before the National Basketball League and the rivaling Basketball Association of America would merge operations to become the present-day National Basketball Association.
+However, as of 2026, no records of what the (Duffey) Packers' draft picks were for the NBL have properly come up, with any information on who those final selections might have been being lost to time in the process.